 Detects antibodies to Borrelia burgdorferi, the bacteria that causes Lyme disease

 This test may be used to detect the presence of Borrelia Burgdorferi, the bacteria that causes Lyme disease, in a blood sample after 2-3 weeks from exposure.
 This is a quantitative PCR test that will provide a numerical result.

 The protein electrophoresis blood test identifies the presence of abnormal proteins, identify normal proteins, and to determine if groups of proteins are unusually high or low in the blood.

 This test will analyze DNA from white blood cells to determine an individuals Telomere value.
-Telomere lengths is determined by comparing the number of nucleotide (building blocks of DNA and RNA) repeats of the telomeres against a stable reference gene.

 This test is used to detect Tissue Transglutaminase IgA antibodies only.